 Paulina Hill joined Polaris in 2012 and focuses on investments in healthcare from the Boston office.

-In addition to her investing role, Paulina has served as founding CEO of Polaris-backed Marauder Therapeutics, a biotech startup based in Cambridge, MA.
+In addition to her investing role, Paulina has served as founding CEO of Polaris-backed CAMP4, a biotech startup based in Cambridge, MA.
 She also serves on the board of The Capital Network, a non-profit that provides fundraising education to startup entrepreneurs and is a mentor for the Canadian Technology Accelerator.

 Prior to joining Polaris, Paulina completed her postdoctoral fellowship in the Chemical Engineering department at MIT in Bob Langer’s lab.
 Paulina is the founding President of the MIT Postdoctoral Association and served on the MIT Intellectual Property Presidential Committee.

 Paulina completed her PhD in Molecular Medicine with a Tissue Engineering focus at Wake Forest University School of Medicine.
 Paulina graduated magna cum laude from East Carolina University with a quadruple major in biochemistry, neuroscience, biology and chemistry.
 ECU honored Paulina with the Incredible Women’s award in 2017.